parflow/parflow/docs/user_manual/source/files.rst

 ParFlow Solid Files (.pfsol)
 ----------------------------

-The ‘#=12 ‘$=12 ‘%=12 ‘&=12 ‘_=12 ‘=̃12 ‘=̂12
-``.pfsol file format is an ASCII file format which is used to define 3D solids.
-The solids are represented by closed triangulated surfaces, and surface “patches” may be associated with each solid.``
+The ``.pfsol`` file format is an ASCII file format which is used to define 3D solids.
+The solids are represented by closed triangulated surfaces, and surface “patches” may be associated with each solid.

 Note that unlike the user input files, the solid file cannot contain comment lines.